Palace of Moncloa

-The Moncloa Complex includes 16 buildings, a bunker and a hospital.
-The Ministry of the Presidency, the Deputy Prime Minister's Office, the Cabinet Office, the Chief of Staff's Office and the Press Office are located in this complex.
-The weekly meetings of the Council of Ministers are also held at La Moncloa.
+The Palace of Moncloa is part of the Moncloa Complex, which includes 16 buildings, a bunker and a hospital.
+The Ministry of the Presidency, the Deputy Prime Minister's Office, the Cabinet Office, the Chief of Staff's Office and the Press Office are all located at this complex.
+The weekly meetings of the Council of Ministers are also held at the complex, in the Council Building.

-In Spain 'Moncloa' is sometimes used as a metonym for the central government, especially when contrasting with the governments of the Autonomous Communities.
+In Spain, 'Moncloa' is sometimes used as a metonym for the central government, especially when contrasting with the governments of the Autonomous Communities.